 Wilbraham & Monson Academy is for students who are looking for a transformational education within a nurturing and supportive community.
-WMA is a global experience with students from 33 countries, a unique travel program, countless afternoon and athletic program offerings and our distinctive Center for Entrepreneurial & Global Studies.
-CEGS courses serve as the History and Social Science department, while also housing the Mark R. Shenkman Trading Center – the pinnacle facility for economics, finance and entrepreneurship classes.
+WMA is a global experience with students from 33 countries, a unique travel program, countless afternoon and athletic program offerings and our distinctive Center for Entrepreneurship, Economics & Finance.
+Many of our CEEF courses are held in the Mark R. Shenkman Trading Center – the pinnacle facility for economics, finance and entrepreneurship classes.

 What kind of educational experience are you looking for?

 Although there is no strict hierarchy of awards presented at Commencement, the Frank Chapin Cushman Memorial Award is considered one of the highest honors awarded to a student at WMA.

 Cushman lived by the ideals and motto of “Live Clean, Speak True, Work Hard, Play Fair.”